 - 2.1.1.
 Animals must not be continuously confined to individual crates or stalls that severely limit their movement unless health circumstances require temporary limitation of full mobility. - 2.1.2.
 Animal density, both indoors and out, must allow for expression of natural behaviors, both physical and social. - 2.1.3.
 Animals must have access to outdoors and pasture, or land with vegetation for grazing. - 2.1.4.
 Shelters and housing must be well ventilated and allow fresh air to enter. - 2.1.5.
 Manure should be removed from housing or shelters on a regular basis. - 2.1.6.
 Animals must have access to adequate shelter to protect them from weather or climate extremes, depending on species welfare needs. - 2.1.7.
 Predator protection measures should be in place, utilizing non-lethal predator control methods first.

 2.2.
 Nutrition

 - 2.2.1.
-Feed must not contain genetically engineered ingredients. - 2.2.2.
-Feed must not contain animal byproducts. - 2.2.3.
-Feed must be distributed in a method that minimizes competition among animals. - 2.2.4.
-Animals must have unrestricted access to clean, fresh water at all times.
+Feed must not contain animal byproducts. - 2.2.2.
+Feed must be distributed in a method that minimizes competition among animals.